himbeles/geo3d/README.md

 # geo3d

-A python package for performing geometric calculations in 3D.
+A python package for performing geometric calculations in 3D, such as
+  - coordinate system transformations
+  - rigid body motion under local constraints

 ## Installation